Are you wondering whether private grade school K-12 is worth it? I am since I have two young children, one of which is grade school age.

-I’ve been thinking a lot about education recently because I’ve been thinking a lot about the future of our children.
+The problem with sending our kids to private grade school is a debate about fairness.
 Are we really going to live in a world where the rich continue to hoard their multi-generational fortunes while the rest just struggle to get by?
 Will the playing field continue to be so uneven that the middle class and poor must work twice as hard to get half as much?

 After typing out these thoughts, I've realized that I'm overly focused on achieving an optimal return on investment (ROI) as a financial blogger.
 After all, that's what financial people do.
 I want everybody's finances to never become a burden, only an enabler.